nazmus767921/FluidCalculator/README.md

 # User Guide: Fluid Font Sizes with CSS Clamp

-Welcome to our website!
-This guide will help you understand how to use our project to create fluid font sizes using CSS clamp.
+Welcome to Fluid Calculator!
+This guide will help you understand how to use this project to create fluid font sizes using CSS clamp.
 With this feature, your website's font sizes can automatically adjust to different screen sizes, providing a better user experience.

 ## Getting Started

-To start using our website, follow these simple steps:
+To start using this website, follow these simple steps:

-1. Open our website in your web browser.
+1. Open fluid calculator website website in your web browser.
 2. You'll see an interface with input fields and buttons to configure font sizes and breakpoints.

 ## Setting up Fluid Font Sizes